HCPSS/schoolsites-help/_posts/2015-12-15-link-resources-group.md

 - Links to research databases landing pages
 - Websites of general family resources for parents to take advantage of

-Although web managers can go in and add a link resources group, please contact Vincent Dubay (<a href="mailto:vincent_dubay@hcpss.org">vincent_dubay@hcpss.org</a>) to have it added to a page.
+Although web managers can go in and add a link resources group, please contact Jennifer Rose (<a href="mailto:jennifer_rose@hcpss.org">vincent_dubay@hcpss.org</a>) to have it added to a page.

 To create a new link resource group, go to "add content" in the left-hand side of your screen.